xcomfan/xcomfan.github.io/gitref/work.md

 You can use the --patch option with git reset to un-stage content on a hunk by hunk basis.

 ### Using git reset for squashing

+[comment]: <> (TODO: Link this section to the interactive rebase squashing section and we probably need a mermaid section fro squashing in some workflow.)

 Lets say you have a project where...